letsencrypt/website/docs/integration-guide.md

 one-time process of renewing some certificates 1 day ahead of when you would normally renew, some of them 2 days ahead, and so on.

+# Retrying failures

 Renewal failure should not be treated as a fatal error.
+You should implement graceful retry logic in your issuing services using an exponential backoff pattern, maxing out at once per day per certificate.
+For instance, it would be suitable to automatically retry a failed renewal after 1 minute, 10 minutes, 100 minutes, and 1440 minutes, absent specific administrator intervention.
+This means that your issuance software should keep track of failures as well as successes, and check if there was a recent failure before attempting a fresh issuance.
+There's no point in attempting issuance hundreds of times per hour, since repeated failures are likely to be persistent.

-You should implement graceful retry logic in your issuing services using an exponential backoff pattern.
-However, errors should be sent to the administrator in charge, in order to see if problems need fixing.
+Alternately, defaulting to once a day renewal attempts is reasonable.
+All errors should be sent to the administrator in charge, in order to see if specific problems need fixing.